graingert/faster_cpython/notes_2017.rst

 JIT compiler
 ============

+"Rebase" Pyston on Python 3.7 and continue the project?

 Efficient optimizations require type information and assumptions.
 For example, function inlining requires that the inlined function is not modified.
 Guards must be added to deoptimize if something changed, and these guards must be